Georg Quistgaard: Resistance

-This changed one day when his interrogator proclaimed: "It is up to you alone how long this woman has to remain here", after which the woman was revealed to be his mother.
 His mother was released after about two weeks of imprisonment.

 On 2 March 1944 Quistgaard was moved with eight others to Schwerin.

 On 25 April 1944 he was transferred back to Vestre Fængsel.

 On 12 May 1944 Quistgaard was put on trial as one of twelve members of the resistance in front of three judges from the SS.
 As witnesses, the prosecution presented two SOE operatives, known as Jacob Jensen and Bent.
 The former incriminated eight of the twelve to the point where they admitted to the charges.
 Quistgaard along with two other men and Monica Wichfeld were condemned to death with the execution pending any new acts of sabotage.
 Two days later the four death sentences were published in the Danish newspapers.

 On the evening of 20 May 1944 Quistgaard wrote what was to be his last letter, to his mother.
 It was smuggled out the following day by Jørgen Kieler.

 On 20 or 21 May 1944 Quistgaard and the two other men condemned at the trial were executed.
 Monica Wichfeld had her sentence commuted to life imprisonment but died in German captivity before the end of the war.
 The news of the execution was published by the papers on 23 May.

 After his death

-On 14 June 1945 an inquest in the Department of Forensic Medicine of the university of Copenhagen showed that Quistgaard was executed with gunshot wounds to the chest.

 On 26 June a memorial service was held for Quistgaard in Grundtvig's Church and on 29 August he and 105 other victims of the occupation were given a state funeral in the memorial park founded at the execution site in Ryvangen.
 Bishop Hans Fuglsang-Damgaard led the service with participation from the royal family, the government and representatives of the resistance movement.

 In 1946 his prison diary and letters were published, prefaced by Elias Bredsdorff.
 The royalties from the book were donated to Frihedsfonden.